algosup/2022-2023-project-4-game-design-Team-7/documents/Technical Specification.md

 here is a list of the species that will be in the game and their abilities.

 [Species Specifications](https://docs.google.com/spreadsheets/d/19qRGx0SFPaTOHf04cnJs4SdGVmXDKTO3_Sj5BQFv2pw/edit?usp=sharing)

+### 1. Parasite:

+the parasite should use an Actor Pawn with a 2D sprite as a child.
+It should have two collision boxes, one for the parasite physics and one for the detection of ground.

+All the species should have a parasite throw ability that will be used to take over other species.
+It should be done with the projectile throw node which is built in.
+The path should be predicted and then materialised using rounded 2d sprites (angry birds style).
+The projectile should become red when it hits a wall.

+### 2. Jumper:

+jumper is a species that can jump high and far.
+It should be able to jump from the floor.
+To do so we can use the jump option of the character controller.
+It should be able to move like the parasite.

+### 3. Grappler:

+grappler is a species that can use the grapple hook to move around.
+It should be able to move like the parasite.
+It is not able to jump.
+To do so the physic constraint component coupled with the cable component can be used.

+### 4. Wall Jumper:

+wall jumper is a species that can jump from the floor and the walls.
+It should be able to move like the parasite.

+### 5. Slingshot:

+slingshot is a species that uses a mechanic close to the one to throw the parasite but with inverted controls.
+It should NOT be able to move or jump without throwing itself.

 ## XIII.
 Features and technical descriptions: